paquolalab/dRFEtools/README.md

 Package developed in Python 3.8+.

 In addition to scikit-learn, `dRFEtools` is also built with NumPy, SciPy, Pandas, matplotlib, plotnine, and statsmodels.
+Currently, dynamic RFE supports models with `coef_` or `feature_importances_` attribute.

 This package has several function to run dynamic recursive feature elimination (dRFE) for random forest and linear model classifier and regression models.
 For